UCLALibrary/research-tips/tutorial-workshop-metadata-template.md

 category:
 #
 # SORT WEIGHT
+# not built yet - but hoping this will work soon - 2020-06-09
 # This number determines where the resource will appear within the category.
 Larger numbers appear later within the category, and higher numbers appear earlier.
 #
 sort-weight: ##